Links

 Organization: Mandatory field and it must be selected from the Organization created on the Binalyze AIR console.
 Every cloud account can be assigned to only one organization.

-Cloud account needs the following permissions to deploy virtual machines Binalyze AIR agent.
+Cloud account needs the following permissions to deploy virtual machines Binalyze AIR responder.

 Reader VirtualMachine Contributor